Cycling74/rnbo.unity.audioplugin/README.md

 ### Building

 We use Cmake to actually build the plugin and its package.
-Assuming you've [exported your patcher](https://rnbo.cycling74.com/learn/the-cpp-source-code-target-introduction) to a subdirectory called `export` next to the `src` directory, and your export is called `rnbo_source.cpp`, you can run the following in your terminal to build with Cmake.
+[Export your patcher](https://rnbo.cycling74.com/learn/the-cpp-source-code-target-introduction) to a subdirectory called `export` in this repo's root directory, next to the `src` directory, and if your export is called `rnbo_source.cpp`, you can run the following commands in your terminal to build with Cmake.

 Start by opening a terminal in the root of this `/rnbo.unity.audioplugin` directory.
 Then run: